-The Payment Card Industry Data Security Standard (PCI DSS) version 2.0, released near the end of 2010, marked the beginning of a stabilization period; no new updates are expected for
+The Payment Card Industry Data Security Standard (PCI DSS) version 2.0, released near the end of 2010, marked the beginning of a stabilization period; no new updates are expected for three years.

 In the past, an update to the standard sometimes led to additional product and service sales for security-oriented solution providers.
 With no new updates planned until 2013, some question if solution providers will still be able to continue to capitalize on PCI compliance, or if IT spending on security technologies will be driven by other factors.

-Recent history: PCI
+Recent history: PCI compliance standards

 The PCI Security Standards Council (PCI SSC) released version 2.0 of the PCI DSS in October 2010.
 Since the first PCI DSS standard was released in 2006, the stabilization period for the standard has normally been two years.
 But this time, the council has set a three-year stabilization period, giving the various parties involved (retailers, merchants, banks, card brands and vendors) more time to work through the updates in version 2.0.